-The Child and Adolescent Psychiatry Resident Training Program was begun in 1989 by Dr. Martin J. Drell.
+The Child and Adolescent Psychiatry Resident Training Program was begun in 1989 by Dr. Martin J. Drell, former president of the American Academy of Child and Adolescent Psychiatry.
 The program received its latest accreditation on April 22, 2015 and is fully accredited and citation free.
 In 2016, due to an increase in interest in our program, we increased to four resident positions.
 The program traditionally has 6 residents (3 in the first year and 3 in the second year).
 Most of our residents that have graduated from our program have successfully taken and obtained certification from the American Board of Psychiatry and Neurology in Adult and Child Psychiatry.
 Generally, 1/3 of our residents go into Public Psychiatry, 1/3 go into Private Psychiatry and 1/3 go into Academic psychiatry.
 The program offers a didactic and clinical experience that is above and beyond the routine/basic requirements of the ACGME and ABPN RRC recommendations for successful completion of a resident’s two year required training.
 The program offers diverse clinical experiences in working with infants, children, adolescents, and their families.
-The training is balanced in both psychotherapy, including a newly designed and implemented two-year didactic and clinical curriculum to teach all of the RRC mandated therapies, and psychopharmacology offering research opportunities as well.
+The training is balanced in both psychotherapy and psychopharmacology.
 It is designed to prepare residents for future changes in healthcare, as well as for their board examinations.

-The Mission of the LSU Health Sciences Center, School of Medicine, Infant, Child and Adolescent Psychiatry Resident Training Program is threefold: To Educate, To Serve, and To Contribute.
+The overarching purpose of the Louisiana State University Health Sciences Center and School of Medicine Child and Adolescent Psychiatry Residency Program is fourfold:

 Components of the training program include: